-Newcastle University holds Visit Days in the Summer and Autumn each year.
-These events offer information and activities that will help you find out about Politics, the university, student life and the city.
+Newcastle University holds open days in the summer and autumn each year.
+These events offer information and activities that will help you find out about politics, the university, student life and the city.

-You’ll be able to meet Politics staff and current students, and hear a talk from the Admissions officer about our degree programmes.
-Visit Days are designed for prospective students who are just beginning the UCAS process and haven’t yet made an application.
+You’ll be able to meet our staff and current students, and hear a talk from the Admissions Officer about our degree programmes.
+Open days are designed for prospective students who are just beginning the UCAS process and haven’t yet made an application.

-If you apply to Politics at Newcastle and we make you an offer, we’ll send you an offer letter and an invitation to attend a Politics Open Day.
-We believe that the best way for you to make a decision about whether Newcastle is right for you is to come and meet our staff, hear about our teaching, and talk to current Politics students.
+We believe that the best way for you to make a decision about whether Newcastle is right for you is to come and meet our staff, hear about our teaching, and talk to current politics students.

-Where possible, we encourage prospective students to visit us as part of the organised Visit or Open day programme.
-This allows you to take advantage of the full range of activities offered both by Politics and the university.
+Where possible, we encourage prospective students to visit us as part of the organised open day programme.
+This allows you to take advantage of the full range of activities offered both by our department and the university.

-Teachers are welcome to attend our Visit Days, and we’re always happy to hear from teachers and Careers advisers interested in what we do in Politics at Newcastle.
+Teachers are welcome to attend our pre-application open days, and we’re always happy to hear from teachers and careers advisers interested in what we do.
 If you’d like further information, please contact email@example.com.